solid/team/README.md

 The Solid Team has a (member-only) [chat](https://gitter.im/solid/team).

 The Solid Team holds meetings at https://meet.jit.si/solid-team on every second Wednesday of the month at 16:00 UTC.
 Meetings are transcribed and [published](https://github.com/solid/team/tree/main/meetings/).
+Additional team meetings may be created, in which case Solid Team members will be notified via calendar invitation and in the Solid Team chat.

 ## Code of Conduct